I haven’t been in the “zone” now for seven months! (Unprecedented!)

 My brain was tired, and my heart was tired.

 I was tempted to shed faith and morality like a dress that doesn’t fit anymore.
 I had to re-evaluate my convictions and my relationships while getting involved (way over my head) in the family business.
-I crept out of bed in the mornings like an old woman, feeling disoriented, depleted, estranged, stuck in a rut, missing my dreams and wanting them back (you know the feeling).
+I crept out of bed in the mornings like Bartleby the Scrivener, feeling disoriented, depleted, estranged, stuck in a rut, missing my dreams and wanting them back (you know the feeling).

 In 2017, I was reunited with my long-lost Gypsy sister in LA, who had been dead to me for fifteen years.
 In 2017, I had a beautiful Passover celebration with my family (a rich, new tradition in our Christian home).
 In 2017, Jewish believers “came out of the woodwork” and threw their prayer shawls over me.
 In 2017, for the first time in my adulthood, I had the luxury of consistency—consistency in a routine, consistency in a relationship–and I saw God’s grace flow freely in the areas of my life that weren’t clogged with worry.

 During a trip to Mexico in February, I met a lady who was newly divorced, facing an uncertain future, alone.